The Power of Tests for Detecting $p$-Hacking: Conclusion

-Of final note is that this study examines situations where the model is correctly specified or over-specified, so estimates are consistent for their true values.
+We end with two final remarks.
+First, there are important practical issues when testing $p$-hacking that our theoretical and Monte Carlo results do not directly speak to.
+Examples include how to optimally deal with rounding, how to define and select tests of interest, and how to ensure quality control when collecting large samples of $p$-values \citep[e.g.,][]{simonsohn2015blog}.\footnote{In Appendix \ref{app:sample_selection}, we show that mistakes in selecting the $p$-values that researchers target when $p$-hacking can substantially lower the power of tests for detecting $p$-hacking.} Second, we examine situations where the model is correctly specified, so estimators are consistent for their true values.
 For poorly specified models, for example, the omission of important variables that leads to omitted variables (confounding) effects, it is possible to generate a larger variation in $p$-values.
 Such problems with empirical studies are well understood and perhaps best found through theory and replication than meta-studies.